 You can tell that this publication is all about storytelling, as the copy uses powerful, descriptive—and borderline poetic—language.

 Digital marketing automation platform Listrak has a quality newsletter template for promoting its upcoming webinar to help businesses make more money on social media.
 In the header, you find every detail you need to know: what it is, what it’s about, when it is, and a “Register now” button.

 Keeping with the social media theme of the webinar, the main graphic shows a social media ad displayed on a smartphone.
 To display the key pain points that the webinar will solve, Listrak cleverly uses boxes that mimic social media posts, complete with tallies for likes and comments.
 Two thumbs up for this creative newsletter format.

-Below the scroll, you see photos of the 2 speakers, helping to humanize the company and familiarize readers with the people they’ll be learning from.
+Below the scroll, you see photos of the two speakers, helping to humanize the company and familiarize readers with the people they’ll be learning from.

 Subject line: [Tomorrow] Beyond the Inbox: Social Acquisition

 Soapbox is a Wistia Chrome extension for recording and sharing videos.
-To announce the plugin, Wistia uses Soapbox to embed a video into the email.
+To announce the plug-in, Wistia used Soapbox to embed a video into its email.
 Needless to say, using the tool’s functionality to promote the tool is a solid idea.

 While background photos and patterns can be risky and potentially distracting, Wistia does a good job of choosing a light and colorful pattern that doesn’t overwhelm the rest of the message.

 Subject line: Introducing Soapbox, Wistia’s video creation tool